matthew-mojira/cicero/ideas/handlers.md

 #### `Catch`

-This will depend if we do our own exception-handling or just use wasm-gc.
+This will depend if we use the wasm exception handling proposal.

 #### `While`